• Skip to primary navigation

 2. add oat groats to a medium pot with water

-oat groats simmering with a lid being put on the pot
+A pot of simmering oats with a lid being put on.

 3. bring to a gentle boil; reduce heat and put a lid on the pot and cook for 18 to 20 minutes